 “The inactivated virus approach has been used for decades against different diseases so it is very well proven in the real world but it may be slightly weaker than the newer approaches.”

-The Sinovac debate has geopolitical undercurrents.
+The Sinovac debate has geopolitical undercurrents as well.
 Beijing raced against Western rivals to roll out vaccines last year and to donate or sell them to its diplomatic allies.

 In the face of the threats from the Delta strain, the stakes are high when, according to a report by CNBC, at least five out of the world’s six most inoculated countries that are also reporting lingering or even rising infection rates rely on vaccines from China.

-Some of these countries also buy from China’s state-owned SinoPharm, whose vaccine has demonstrated a higher protection rate of about 75% in overseas trials.
-That said, the SinoPharm shot is less accessible due to production bottlenecks and priority deliveries to senior party and government officials as well as foreign dignitaries.
+Some of these countries also buy from China’s state-owned Sinopharm, whose vaccine has demonstrated a higher protection rate of about 75% in overseas trials.
+That said, the Sinopharm shot is less accessible due to production bottlenecks and deliveries to senior party and government officials as well as foreign dignitaries have thus been prioritized.